 - Submit your renewal/removal list(s) to the library.

 Place a Reserve Purchase Request

 If the Library does not own an item, you can place a request to purchase the item using the Textbook Reserve Request Form

-To request that the Library buy an item to add to the general collection (i.e. you will NOT place this item on reserve for your classes), please contact your subject liaison.
+To request that the Library buy an item to add to the general collection (i.e. you will NOT place this item on reserve for your classes), please the purchase request form.

 - Requests are processed in the order that they are submitted.